Introduces partitioned models to organize and represent multiple models.

 IGNORE: Eliminates the rows having the conflicting keys.

 The scoring of the partitioned model is the same as that of the non-partitioned model.
-The syntax of the data mining function remains the same but is extended to provide an optional hint to you.
+The syntax of the machine learning function remains the same but is extended to provide an optional hint to you.
 The optional hint can impact the performance of a query which involves scoring a partitioned model.

 For scoring a partitioned model, the signature columns used during the build for the partitioning key must be present in the scoring data set.
 These columns are combined to form a unique partition key.
 The unique key is then mapped to a specific underlying model partition, and the identified model partition is used to score that row.